tuulikoo/Web2_T2/README.md

 - Your task is to complete all TODOs in the code until all tests are passed

+## Database

-## Create types/interfaces based on these objects:
+- Create the Schemas based on the JSON examples below

 Cat: